 Formal, Professional Coach Training

-A third path to becoming a life coach is formal training, which can offer a much more comprehensive and in-depth approach by combining livez training, online support, mentoring, supervision and real-life practice.
+A third path to becoming a life coach is formal training, which can offer a much more comprehensive and in-depth approach by combining live training, online support, mentoring, supervision and real-life practice.
 Naturally, this will cost more, but should bring with it more support in your pursuit of becoming a great life coach.
 Another benefit that high-quality formal training offers is a ready-made peer support community, which can be invaluable for providing you with a thriving and supportive community of fellow coaches-in-training as you undertake your life coaching journey.

 How Quick Are These Options?